Psych-Summer Research Program

 The Psych-Summer Program enables Stanford Psychology majors to spend the summer working on a research project supervised by a Stanford Psychology faculty member.

 Applicants must be Stanford University students with an interest in psychology.
 Preference is given to freshmen, sophomores, and juniors who want to get started in research.
-Juniors and seniors who already have research experience are not given priority for Psych-Summer funding, since UAR grants are already available to support summer research by more advanced students.
+Juniors and seniors who already have research experience are not given priority for Psych-Summer funding, since VPUE grants are already available to support summer research by more advanced students.
 (Juniors eligible for the Honors Program should speak with a faculty mentor as soon as possible about applying for a Major Grant.)

 It is not yet confirmed if this program will be remote or in person.
 This will be based on upcoming university guidance and policy.

 Each student will receive a $7500 base stipend for the 10-week program as a full time intern.
 Additional need based (up to $1500) supplement may apply.

 All projects are full time unless otherwise stated in their description below.
 This is paid as a stipend through VPUE.

 Students from other universities are not eligible for this program.

 For students who want to apply for on-campus summer housing, fees such as room, board, house dues, and other academic expenses are paid by the student.
 Students are responsible for paying their university summer bill, which will include any other academic expenses incurred.
 Students may review the summer room and board rates on the Summer Housing Allocation website.

 Application due March 4, 2022.
 Please review the projects listed below and complete the application form attaching your unofficial transcript.
 Faculty will review the applications and make selections.